Dressing the Historic Village

-The Costume Shop creates unique attire for our historical interpreters referencing 19th century patterns, photos, illustrations, and descriptions, as well as taking inspiration from extant pieces from the Susan Greene Costume Collection housed in the John L. Wehle Gallery.
+The Costume Shop creates unique attire for our historical interpreters referencing 19th century patterns, photos, illustrations, and descriptions, as well as taking inspiration from extant pieces from the Bruce & Susan Greene Costume Collection housed in the John L. Wehle Gallery.

 Sewing, stitching, and more

 Our team in the Costume Shop brings to the Historic Village incredible talent and skill – sewing, stitching, mocking-up, and creating pieces worn daily by historical interpreters.
 From undergarments like corsets to Victorian-era gowns, the Costume Shop produces a wide variety of pieces, both for regular daily happenings around the Village and exciting special events.

 Contact our Costume Shop